 Cooper Complete also mistakenly states that the PS is found in krill oil.
 Krill oil contains less than 1% PS.
 Enzymotec extracted PC-EPA and PC-DHA and changed the PC to PS through enzymatic reactions.

 It’s also interesting that after Cooper Complete’s comparison of CCAO3 to Vayarin’s ingredients, Cooper seemed to criticize the Vayarin studies, which they sort of need to do since their product is not really like Vayarin.
 So why do they think they are an alternative again?

 Accentrate® has helped former Vayarin users.
-It also helps people who didn’t respond to Vayarin since it addresses more deficiencies than just lipid imbalances.
+It also helps people who didn’t respond to Vayarin since it addresses more nutritional deficiencies than just lipid imbalances with the included vitamins.

 Before it was discontinued, Vayarin was a good product, but Accentate® is More.

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.